ZackWilde27/Blender-v5-DAE-Importer_FIX-Add-on/README.md

 # Blender-v5-DAE-Importer-Add-on
 A lightweight Blender 5 add-on that restores support for importing .dae (COLLADA) files after the official importer was removed in version 5.

 (Originally created by /u/varyingopinions on Reddit, ekztal on GitHub.
-Extended and reworked by MilesExilium.)
+Extended and reworked by MilesExilium and RebeccaNod1.)

 ## Installation: